Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Discussion and Conclusions

-The other possibility is that stellar winds are able to penetrate close to the planetary surface and radially accelerate the gas to produce the observed blue-shifts.
-We note that a comet-like tail of escaping helium extending out to $\sim 7$ planetary radii has been detected in the case WASP-107b \citep{Spake2021} and to a lesser extent for WASP-69b \citep{Nortmann2018}, HAT-P-18b \citep{Fu2022} and HD189733b \citep{Guilluy2020}.
-This may be evidence that the stellar wind plays an role in shaping the outflow of some these planets.
 In general, if the planets have weak magnetic fields, solar or moderately supersolar winds are required to set the bow shock radius close enough to the planet to disrupt the planetary outflow significantly.
 This is certainly feasible based on estimates of stellar wind mass rates from detections of astrospheric absorption \citep[e.g.,][]{Wood2005, Wood2021}.
-However, if these planets are able to host significant surface magnetic fields ($B\gtrsim 1$ gauss), then stellar winds with mass loss rates orders of magnitudes greater than the Sun would be required.
+However, if these planets are able to host significant surface magnetic fields ($B\gtrsim 1$ Gauss), then stellar winds with mass loss rates orders of magnitudes greater than the Sun would be required.
 Thus, we speculate that regarding the population of close-in planets for which helium observations have been taken, there is no evidence that these planets possess magnetic field strengths strong enough to control the topology of any photoevaporative outflow.